-As you have assembled your Vego organic gardening raised beds, the next task is to fill the beds before planting.
+As you have assembled your Vego organic gardening raised beds, the next task is filling raised garden beds before planting.
 One of the most common questions we see from new gardeners is how to fill a new raised bed and still save money.
 Many different methods are out there that work great!
 From our experience, the Hugelkulture method has been the easiest and most cost-efficient method to use.

 The Hugelkulture Method